The Economist GRE Tutor Prep Course Review 2021: [ + COUPON ]

 To help you with your online-based learning experience, the team in Economist created an adaptive AI technology called “The Economist Tutor.”
 This program studies your learning approach and needs, then adapts to fit your preferred user experieence.

 You’ll be given the appropriate subjects to study at an optimal difficulty level; thus, providing efficiency in your learning experience to help you master concepts in the least amount of time possible.

 With the 7-day free trial, you can gauge your needs better, get better input about the program in general, and see whether it’s really for you.
 I’d say, why not?

 The Economist’s “Ask a Tutor” system is an online chat feature that is part of its mobile platform where you can connect with a GRE expert if you need help with certain lessons and work alongside them.

-The biggest advantage you have to see here is the in-app messaging system, which saves the messages you exchange with your tutor.
+The biggest advantage you have here is the in-app messaging system, which saves the messages you exchange with your tutor.
 You can then use these as a reference, which will prove a lifesaver.

 The abundance of Practice Questions

 You’ll have access to over 5,000 practice questions that will help improve your test-taking skills so you’d feel confident on exam day.

 It’s worth noting that even Magoosh only comes as close to 1,000 practice questions, so the Economist really dominates in this area.